kueben96/tfdw_mvp/README.md

 - flask db migrate --> will detect changes in the SQLAlchemy Models
 - flask db upgrade
 - see reference here: https://dev.to/yactouat/flask-postgres-sqlalchemy-migrations-dockerized-intro-2f8p

+## Run tests in terminal

+- execute all tests located in the test package: pytest